Louisiana Department of Transportation and Development: Public transportation

 The DOTD is in charge of Public Transportation and provides funding to participating parishes through federal transit grant programs.
-These federal grants require local matching funds from participating parishes.

-Grant Parish is the only parish in Louisiana not participating in some form of public transportation.

 Roadways

 DOTD has the responsibility of maintaining state highways and interstate highways under state jurisdiction.
 This includes the maintenance and updating of existing highways as well as planning, design, and building of new highways.
 DOTD is also in charge of the bridge management system for planning and design, planning, building, inspection, maintenance, and even replacement of bridges in Louisiana.

 The Transportation Infrastructure Model for Economic Development or TIMED Program is an ongoing $5 billion program, including funding to widen over 500 mi of Louisiana state highways from two lanes to four.
 "TIMED" is also over construction or modifying several bridges including the John James Audubon Bridge, Huey P. Long Bridge and Florida Avenue Bridge.

-DOTD operates traffic cameras in eight cities along Interstate 10 and Interstate 12 as intelligent transportation systems (ITS).
+DOTD operates traffic cameras in eight cities along Interstate 10 and Interstate 12 and in Shreveport as intelligent transportation systems (ITS).